TenseiHei/TenseiHei/README.md

 - 👋 Hi, I’m @Wonder Oladunjoye
 - 👀 I’m interested in ...
-Playing football
+Software Development
 - 🌱 I’m currently learning ... .NET Core MVC
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’ll be learning ...
+Angular and SpringBoot next
-- 📫 How to reach me ... itz.wondee@gmail.com
+- 📫 How to reach me ... wonder01oladunjoye@gmail.com
 - ⚡ Fun fact: ...
 How you treat yourself is how others treat you

 <!---